Chains of reproducing kernel Hilbert spaces generated by unimodular functions: Results

 We find that the solutions $\Phi$ and $\Psi$ satisfy a certain system of partial differential equations if assuming the following technical conditions (Proposition \ref{prop_4_5} below).
-To state that conditions, we extend the action of $\mathsf{K}$ to the space of tempered distributions $S'(\R)$ by using \eqref{c_202} (see Section \ref{section_4_1} for details).
-Then the conditions are stated as follows: \begin{enumerate} \item[(K2)] For the above solutions $\Phi(t,x)$ and $\Psi(t,x)$ of \eqref{c_203} and \eqref{c_204}, derivatives $(\partial/\partial t)\Phi$, $(\partial/\partial t)\Psi$, $(\partial/\partial t)\mathsf{F}\Phi$, $(\partial/\partial t)\mathsf{F}\Psi$ with respect to $t$ are defined as a tempered distribution of $x$, and the commutativity
+To state such conditions, we extend the action of $\mathsf{K}$ to the space of tempered distributions $S'(\R)$ by using \eqref{c_202} (see Section \ref{section_4_1} for details).
+Then the conditions are stated as follows: \begin{enumerate} \item[(O2)] For the above solutions $\Phi(t,x)$ and $\Psi(t,x)$ of \eqref{c_203} and \eqref{c_204}, derivatives $(\partial/\partial t)\Phi$, $(\partial/\partial t)\Psi$, $(\partial/\partial t)\mathsf{F}\Phi$, $(\partial/\partial t)\mathsf{F}\Psi$ with respect to $t$ are defined as tempered distributions of $x$, and the commutativity